Authentication model

 Key principles

 One canonical profile per person.
-Whether you log in with a password, Google, or SAML, all authentication methods map to a single stable Nimriz profile for your email address.
+Whether you log in with a password, Google, Microsoft, or SAML, all authentication methods map to a single stable Nimriz profile for your email address.
 Switching from password login to Google SSO does not create a duplicate account-it links the new method to your existing profile.

 Server-side API calls only.
 Never call Nimriz link-management or control-plane APIs from the browser or from mobile apps.
 Your workspace API key and conversion signing secret must live only in your backend server environment.